The World's Largest Modern & Contemporary Prints & Editions Platform

 Going To The Match by L S LowryGoing To The Match © L S Lowry 1928

-Going to the Match (1928) represents an early masterpiece by L.S.
-Lowry.
-Created in 1928, it holds a pivotal position in Lowry's body of work and its reappearance offers new insights into his artistic evolution during the 1920s and 30s.
-This painting underscores Lowry's fascination, not just with the sporting event itself but also with the dynamic crowd in attendance.
-Housed within the same private collection since 1972, it made its first public appearance in nearly half a century at Sotheby's in London on June 29, 2021, where it achieved a remarkable sale price of £2.9 million, ranking among the highest-valued artworks by Lowry.
+Going to the Match (1928) is a formative work by Lowry offering fresh insights into the inception of his artistic evolution culminating in the 1920s and 30s.
+The work highlights his fascination not only with the sporting event itself but also with the dynamic crowd attending.
+After being held in the same private collection since 1972, the painting made its first public appearance in nearly 50 years at Sotheby's London in June 2021, where it achieved an impressive sale price of £2.9 million, ranking among Lowry's highest-valued artworks.

 £2.7M for The Sea